| |

 -just a quick fix please

-2. Look through the magazines and decorator books to figure out what style and type of hardwood flooring
+2. Look through the magazines and decorator books to figure out what style and type of hardwood flooring would suit your needs.
+Then think about your lifestyle, the time you spend cleaning and if you have young children or large pets.

 4. Call local hardwood flooring businesses and ask for installation prices.
-Keep in mind that:

 -most companies and all hardwood stores, as well as the big warehouses like Rona or Home Depot, hire